 1.5% cash back

-The Freedom Rise earns 1.5% cash back on all purchases, redeemable for statement credits, gift cards, and within the Chase Travel portal.
-Cash-back rewards never expire as long as your account is open, no minimum is required for redemption.
+The Freedom Rise earns 1.5% cash back on all purchases, redeemable for statement credits, gift cards, and within the Chase Travel℠ portal.
+Cash-back rewards never expire as long as your account is open, and no minimum is required for redemption.

 $25 statement credit

 Earn a $25 statement credit when you enroll your Freedom Rise account in automatic payments.
+You'll need to make sure to set up your automatic payments during the first three months from account opening and remain enrolled for at least 90 consecutive days.

 Complimentary DashPass from DoorDash

-Freedom Rise cardholders get six complimentary months of DashPass from DoorDash.
+Freedom Rise cardholders get six months of complimentary DashPass from DoorDash.
 DashPass offers unlimited deliveries with a $0 delivery fee on eligible DoorDash and Caviar orders.
 Service fees are also reduced on eligible orders.
 This benefit must be activated by December 31, 2027.

-5% cash back on Lyft Rides
+2% cash back on Lyft rides

 Credit limit increases